 Before you start importing and exporting, let’s get our terminology clear.

-- A contact describes a person associated with a lead or customer, for whom you have contact information (like a phone number or email address).
+A contact describes a person associated with a lead or customer, for whom you have contact information (like a phone number or email address).
 Each lead or customer can have multiple contacts related to it.
-For more information on contacts, and how they are related to customers and leads, see our article "What is a Contact?"
+For more information on contacts and how they are related to customers and leads, see our article "What is a Contact?"

-- A table stores common data.
-For example, there is a table called the contacts table which stores all the contacts.
+A table is a collection of related data.
+For example, Method has a table called the contacts table which stores all the contacts.
 Below is an image of this table when exported to a spreadsheet.

 Now that you have a handle on these terms, you’re ready to access the import/export tool!